ainefairbrother/ensembl-variation-pipelines/README.md

 user = <user>
 ```

-Add the appropriate server information so that the core database related to the species and Ensembl version can be found there.
+Add the appropriate server information so that the core database related to the species and Ensembl version can be found.
 If `skip_create_config` is set to `1` this option is ignored.

 - `rank_file` : (optional) Give the full path of the rank file to be generated and used, default: `ensembl-variation-pipelines/nextflow/nf_config/variation_consequnce_rank.json`

 This rank file contains the rank of variant consequence and used to determine the most severe consequence of a variant.
-The pipeline generate this file automatically using Ensembl Variation api and later used in the vcfToBed step.
+The pipeline generate this file automatically using Ensembl Variation api and later use it in the `vcfToBed` step.

-Make sure you are checked out to appropriate ensembl-variation repository to get the appropriate ranks. ideally it would be the same version as provided by the `--version` parameter.
+Make sure you are checked out to appropriate `ensembl-variation` repository to get the appropriate ranks. ideally it would be the same version as provided by the `--version` parameter.

 - `version` : (optional) Give the Ensembl version to be used, default: `108`.

-Currently, used to get the appropriate Ensembl core database when creating the configs in createConfigs step.
+Currently, used to get the appropriate Ensembl core database when creating the configs in `createConfigs` step.

 ## Pipeline Flow